 With expertise in Matrimonial Finance, including farming and family company cases, clients will benefit from her experience and knowledge of the distribution of pension assets.
 Kate also accepts instructions in Schedule 1 and ToLATA cases (applications for financial support for a child, or relating to a property between parties who are not married).
-Kate deals with the full range from the ‘no money’ case to the lottery winners.
+Kate deals with the full range from the ‘no money’ case to the wealthy and the lottery winners.

 Kate has concern and understanding for her clients and can be relied upon to give firm and realistic advice based on thorough preparation.
 In court she is forthright and tenacious and widely respected by her colleagues.

 Kate is Public Access qualified and will provide advice and/or representation in court directly to members of the public through Chambers.

 When not in court Kate is an enthusiastic gardener and beekeeper and is kept fit walking her terriers around the beautiful landscape of Constable Country

 South Eastern Circuit